 Rule No. 5: You don’t have to include holiday pay in the regular rate calculation for nonexempts who work through a holiday if they receive their regular wages in addition to the holiday pay.
 But you can’t credit this holiday pay against your obligation to pay overtime.

-Rule No. 6: If, instead of paying employees their normal wages plus holiday pay, they exchange the holiday pay for at least time-and-a-half for holiday work, you can credit that time-and-a-half premium against your obligation to pay overtime.
+Rule No. 6: If, instead of receiving their normal wages plus holiday pay, employees exchange the holiday pay for at least time-and-a-half for holiday work, you can credit that time-and-a-half premium against your obligation to pay overtime.

 Example: Harry earns $10 an hour.
 He’s entitled to Christmas Day as a paid day off.